hirunihansimadabare/strudel_reactor/README.md

 ### Preprocessing and Playback controls

-`Preprocess` : Applies all current control settings like speed, volume, mute, song selection etc... into the Strudel Code `Proc & Play` : Runs preprocessing and immediately plays the updated melody `Play` : Plays the current strudel code in the editor `Stop` : Stops all active music
+`Preprocess` : Applies all current control settings like speed, volume, mute, song selection etc... into the Strudel Code <br />
+`Proc & Play` : Runs preprocessing and immediately plays the updated melody <br />
+`Play` : Plays the current strudel code in the editor <br />
+`Stop` : Stops all active music

 ### Volume controls